GingerbreadNI Logo

 • Working Tax Credit where a disability or severe disability element is included in the award

-The deceased person should have been your partner or a former partner or child (and there is no non-resident parent or they were receiving certain benefits), or a close relative and it is deemed to be reasonable for you to accept responsibility for the funeral.
+The deceased person should have been your partner or a former partner or child, or a close relative and it is deemed to be reasonable for you to accept responsibility for the funeral.
 You can claim any time from the date of death up to three months after the funeral.
+The grant does not have to be paid back but it might be recoverable from the deceased person’s estate – an insurance policy for example.

 For further information: